guykozlovskij/project-3-server/README.md

 ## Challenges

-The biggest challenge in this project was teamwork, it was my first time doing a project while being part of a team and there were a lot of things I did wrong to that end.
+The biggest challenge in this project was teamwork, it was my first time doing a project while being part of a team and a lot of things like scheduling my tasks, tracking my tasks and ticking off my tasks I did not do, they are important things to do in a team project that going forward I definitely will implement.
 In hindsight I think it was overall a positive experience but I could have definitely done better.

 ## Key Learnings